Life is like a B-movie: you don't want to leave in the middle of it, but you don't want to see it again.

 - Demons (1985) : Two girls are given free tickets to the premiere of a horror movie.
 When attending, the epononymous demons emerge from the screen, kill the audience and transform them into more demons, forcing the survivors to try and survive.

-- Gymkata (1985) : A movie about a gymnast who makes a martial based on gymnastics and ninjutsu to compete in "The Game".
+- Gymkata (1985) : A movie about a gymnast who creates a martial art based on gymnastics and ninjutsu to compete in "The Game".
 The winner gets anything he wishes.
 It gets worse from there.
 Doesn't get boring at the least.

 - Nudo e selvaggio Massacre in Dinosaur Valley; Cannibal Ferox 2 (1985)